inspec/inspec/docs/habitat.md

 To learn more about Chef Habitat and try our demos and tutorials, visit [https://www.habitat.sh](https://www.habitat.sh).

-## Chef Habitat Scaffolding

-Chef Habitat has a native templating method to it called scaffolding.
-This plugin uses scaffolding so that you can get the benefits of testing and best practices for your InSpec profile Habitat packages.
-This will also remove the need for you to re-run the plugin over time as things in InSpec may change.
-With scaffolding, in order to pull in the latest changes you just have to re-run build and it will pull in the latest best practices and the most recent version of InSpec.

 ## Using the Chef Habitat Integration

 After creating a Chef Habitat package for an Chef InSpec profile (see CLI commands below) and uploading the package to a Chef Habitat Depot or manually distributing to a host, start the Chef Habitat Supervisor with your package: